Learn 5 Best Practices, Including Pulsed MIG, for Welding Different Materials

-While aluminum can be welded using a CV MIG process, pulsed welding is a much better option for the material because it provides lower heat input and greater arc control — reducing spatter, porosity, and the risk of distortion and burn-through.
+While aluminum can be welded using a CV MIG process, pulsed welding is a much better option for the material.
+The process provides lower heat input and greater arc control — reducing spatter, porosity, and the risk of distortion and burn-through.
 This results in less rework and improved cycle times, so a company can get more parts out the door.

-Beyond standard pulsed MIG, there are other advanced pulsed welding processes available designed to help welders produce a better bead profile and weld appearance.
+Beyond standard pulsed MIG, there are other advanced pulsed processes available that are designed to help welders produce a better bead profile and weld appearance.
 Advanced pulse arcs are typically smoother and more forgiving.
-They compensate for a lack of welder experience or consistency by bridging the gap between varying travel speeds and contact-tip-to-work distances, which makes it easier to consistently produce quality welds.
+They compensate for a lack of welder experience or consistency by bridging the gap between varying travel speeds and contact-tip-to-work distances.
+This makes it easier to consistently produce quality welds.

 Tip No. 3: Look for easy-to-use technology